 Barristers are frequently involved in some of the most serious and complex investigations in the market, particularly those with international elements.Chambers Directory 2015

-Our members regularly appear in courts and tribunals outside the UK and frequently travel to advise clients all over the world.
+Our barrister regularly appear in courts and tribunals outside the UK and frequently travel to advise clients all over the world.

 In recent years members have appeared in the West Indies, The Hague, Gibraltar, Northern Ireland, Brunei, and in Switzerland (including The Court of Arbitration for Sport).
 We have been instructed to take evidence on commission in Spain, U.S.A., Switzerland, West Indies, Poland, Holland, Australia and Russia.

-Several members have been instructed in the Appeal Chambers of the I.C.T.Y. in The Hague as well as in arbitration proceedings in The Hague.
+Several of the team have been instructed in the Appeal Chambers of the I.C.T.Y. in The Hague as well as in arbitration proceedings in The Hague.
 Cases before the I.C.T.Y. include Tadic, Josipovic, Kupreskic and Jelisic.
 Chambers have previously defended a former senior military officer before a trial chamber at the I.C.T.Y.

 Members have advised in conference throughout the EU, Republic of Ireland, Northern Ireland, Dubai, Bahrain, Qatar, Oman, Scandinavia, Northern Cyprus, Russia, Hong Kong, U.S.A, Australia, Iran and Switzerland.